 Baroness Delyth Morgan, Chief Executive at Breast Cancer Now, said:

-Anyone interested in supporting Breast Cancer Now’s campaigning to ensure that everyone affected by breast cancer receives the best possible treatment, services, support and care, can find out more or sign up at: breastcancernow.org/get-involved/campaign-us
+Breast Cancer Now’s campaigning ensures that everyone affected by breast cancer receives the best possible treatment, services, support and care - find out more or sign up.

-Breast Cancer Now’s free Living With Secondary Breast Cancer Online course is available 24/7 and offers those living with the incurable disease emotional wellbeing support and information and the chance to connect with others who share similar uncertainties and challenges.
-Find out more at: breastcancernow.org/online-services.
+Breast Cancer Now’s free Living With Secondary Breast Cancer Online course is available 24/7.
+It offers those living with the incurable disease emotional wellbeing support and information - and the chance to connect with others who share similar uncertainties and challenges.

 Notes to Editors